qingyue-zhang/qingyue-zhang.github.io/index.md

 in mathematics from Qufu Normal University, Qufu, China in 2006 and the M.S. degree and Ph.D. degree in mathematics from Nankai University, Tianjin, China, in 2009 and 2012, respectively.
 He is currently a associate professor in College of Science, Tianjin Unviersity of Technology.
-His research interests include wavelet analysis and signal processing.
+His research interests include phase retrieval and signal processing.

 <table border="0">
   <tr>